Hess3000/blockchain-lottery/README.md

-Solidity message contract on an Ethereum Blockchain
+Ethereum contract using external test network using Infura

-Building an Ethereum based smart contract on a local Rinkeby test network from scratch without using Truffle.
+Building an Ethereum smart contract using external Rinkeby test network from scratch using Infura.

 Tools used:

 - Node
 - Web3.js
 - Gananche
+- Infura
+- Solidity